-Price increases relating to auto insurance property claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.5 percent in June 2015 vs. June 2014.
-These prices fell in most months since December 2012 and despite some monthly increases, are still lower than in June 2011.
-Prices for motor vehicle repair rose by 2.3 percent for the 12 months ended June 2015, and prices for motor vehicle body work rose by 0.5 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in June 2015 rose by 5.1 percent year-over-year.
+Price increases relating to auto insurance property claims also have been quite moderate recently.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, were unchanged in June 2016 vs. June 2015.
+These prices fell in most months since August 2012 and, despite some monthly increases, are about even with prices five years ago.
+Falling prices for motor vehicle parts and equipment are welcome, of course, but they should be put into context: between August 2000 and August 2012 these prices rose virtually every month, for a cumulative gain of 46.7 percent (a compound annual growth rate of about 3.3 percent).
+Prices for motor vehicle repair rose by 2.2 percent for the 12 months ended June 2016, thanks primarily to a one-month jump of 0.6 percent in March 2016 over February 2016; prices for motor vehicle body work rose by 2.2 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in June 2016 rose by 6.5 percent year-over-year; this is partly attributable to a 1.2 percent increase in April 2016 over March 2016 and another 0.9 percent increase in May over April 2015.
+The April-over-March increase is the largest one-month increase since July 2013 and only the second time since April 2003 that we’ve seen an increase of that size.
 Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, as noted above—likely are affecting these increases.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.